-When doing a chapter study, it’s important that we take additional steps to correctly interpret any portion of the chapter that we do not fully understand.
+When studying the Bible chapter by chapter, it’s important that we take additional steps to correctly interpret any portion of the scriptures that we do not fully understand.
 We cannot apply the scriptures appropriately if we do not interpret them accurately.

 Blue Letter Bible is my favorite bible study app for Bible interpretation.

 - Cross Reference Other Verses – Consider the full counsel of God’s Word.
 When you are having a hard time interpreting a certain passage, cross reference other verses that relate to that scripture.